seungkilee-cs/Newsum/README.md

 - [ ] Display img of the article
 - [x] Display the trending articles
 - [x] Carousel vs Grid vs Card View for mobile adaptation
-- [ ] Click into each article to see details and links to the original article
+- [x] Click into each article to links to the original article
+- [ ] Perhaps include a "detail" view? -> Expanded view with "Expand"